d12frosted/elpa-mirror/gnu/denote-readme.txt

   Denote offers several commands for linking between notes.

-  All links target files which are Denote notes.
-This means that they have our file-naming scheme, are writable/regular (not directory, named pipe, etc.), and use the appropriate file type extension (per `denote-file-type').
-Furthermore, the files need to be inside the `denote-directory' or one of its subdirectories.
+  All links target files which are Denote files.
+This means that they have our file-naming scheme.
+Files need to be inside the `denote-directory' or one of its subdirectories.
 No other file is recognised.

   The following sections delve into the details.